Energy Efficiency Watch

 The cross party and cross country initiative "Energy Intelligent Europe", composed of the Members of the European Parliament Anders Wijkman (PPE), Mechtild Rothe (PSE), Fiona Hall (ALDE), Claude Turmes (Greens) and Umberto Guidoni (GUE) together with the national Parliamentarians Jorge Moreira da Silva (Portugal, PPE), Alan Whitehead (UK, Labour Party), Pavel Gantar (Slovenia, Liberal Democrats), Boris van der Ham (Netherlands, Lib.
 Dem.), Anne Grete Holmsgaard (Denmark, Greens) and Ulrich Kelber (Germany, SPD) call for:"ACTION, NOT TALK" and for an "ENERGY EFFICIENCY WATCH" with the aim of making Europe the most energy and transport efficient economy in the world.

-The Energy Efficiency Watch provides Parliamentarians with the information on the state of play regarding the NEEAPs in all 27 EU Member States and contributes to exchange information on best energy efficiency practices.
-This initiative should also help raise awareness on the NEEAPs in all EU 27 Member States.
+The Energy Efficiency Watch provides Parliamentarians with the information on the state of play regarding the NEEAPs in all 28 EU Member States and contributes to exchange information on best energy efficiency practices.
+This initiative should also help raise awareness on the NEEAPs in all EU 28 Member States.

 Energy Efficiency Watch 1

-In the beginning of 2006, the above mentioned Parliamentarians called for an initiative to support energy efficiency in Europe.
+In the beginning of 2006, the above-mentioned Parliamentarians called for an initiative to support energy efficiency in Europe.
 The result was an Energy Efficiency Watch project which became one of the major tools in implementing energy efficiency legislation in the EU.

 The Energy Efficiency Watch 1 project evaluated national Energy Efficiency Action Plans 1 (NEEAPs) and showed good policy examples and highlighted missing elements in the NEEAPs.